 2. YOU MAY HAVE ALREADY ENTERED YOUR WHARTON ONLINE COMMUNITY PROFILE WHEN YOU CREATED YOUR WHARTON COMPUTING ACCOUNT.

-If not, go to the SPIKE Community website: http://spike.wharton.upenn.edu and choose My Profile to add your information.
+If not, go to the SPIKE page at https://mba-inside.wharton.upenn.edu, choose Community from the SPIKE dropdown menu, and then choose My Profile on the left side.